By Dr. Paul Jerard, E-RYT 500, YACEP

 Step 7: Sharpen Your Gaze When You’re Ready to Finish

-When you’re ready to end the session, simply allow your eyes to refocus.
-Enjoy the heightened sensations that your mindfulness has given you, and rise slowly before getting on with your day.
+When you’re ready to end the session, allow your eyes to refocus.
+Enjoy the heightened sensations your mindfulness has given you, and rise slowly before getting on with your day.